patients in dentist waiting room. dental membership plan provider

 Why should I use Practice Plan to run my dental membership scheme?

-Practice Plan are the UK’s number one provider of practice-branded dental membership plans.
-They have been supporting practices since 1995 and have got the administration side of a dental plan down to a fine art.
+Practice Plan is the UK’s number one provider of practice-branded dental membership plans.
+It has been supporting practices since 1995 and has the administration side of a dental plan down to a fine art.

-It’s safe to say they are experts in helping practices to convert from the NHS, switch plan provider, set up a squat practice or introduce a plan.
+It is safe to say they are experts in helping practices set up plans to convert from the NHS, switch plan provider, set up a squat practice or introduce a plan for the first time.

 Thinking of making a full or partial move away from the NHS?

 There are a number of reasons why NHS dentists feel apprehensive about making the move to private practice.
-It’s a big decision and one that needs careful consideration.
-However, with the right guidance and expertise, those concerns can transform into confidence and excitement for what lies ahead.
+It is a big decision and one that requires careful consideration.
+However, with the right guidance and expertise, those concerns can be transformed into confidence and excitement for what lies ahead.

 Practice Plan, established in 1995, has a long-standing team of NHS conversion experts.
-They have helped hundreds of dentists to make life-changing full or partial moves from NHS dentistry to private practice, making them experts in NHS to private conversions.
+It has helped hundreds of dentists make life-changing full or partial moves from NHS dentistry to private practice, making it one of the most experienced companies in the country when it comes to NHS-to-private conversions.

-They pride themselves on being more than just a plan provider and can be your dedicated partner for the NHS conversion journey and beyond.
+Practice Plan prides itself on being more than just a plan provider, it can be your dedicated partner for the NHS conversion journey and beyond.

 With decades of proven experience, Practice Plan has developed a five-stage process to help successfully guide hundreds of dentists through the transition.
 Check it out: